Sustainable Tourism Bogotá

 8:00am Breakfast (included with reservation)

-6:00pm Estimated arrival to pick-up point in Bogotá
+7:00pm Estimated arrival to meeting point in Bogotá

 Note: Pick-up and drop-off in Bogotá is at the same location.
 Additional locations can be added for U$30 each.